-More information about the southern brook lamprey's distribution, population size, genetics, and habitat requirements in Minnesota are necessary to better conserve this species.
-Lyons et al. (1997) found the species to be much more widespread in Wisconsin than just the St. Croix drainage, and this could be the case in Minnesota as well.
+More information about the Southern Brook Lamprey's distribution, population size, genetics, and habitat requirements in Minnesota are necessary to better conserve this species.
+Lyons et al. (1997) found the species to be much more widespread in Wisconsin than just the St. Croix drainage, and this may be the case in Minnesota as well.

 The recent inception of Minnesota’s Clean Water Legacy Program will eventually yield benefits to Southern Brook Lamprey habitats through nutrient and sediment load reductions.

 Revised: Konrad P. Schmidt, 2016

 Cochran, P. A. 1987.
 The Southern Brook Lamprey (Ichthyomyzon gagei) in the St. Croix River drainage of Wisconsin and Minnesota.
 Copeia 1987:443-446.